 Nearby Attractions: Magnificent Mile, Millennium Park, Navy Pier

-Closest Hotel: The Cambria Hotel & Suites Chicago Magnificent Mile is almost literally across the street, though almost any hotel inside the Loop would be in walking distance.
+Closest Hotel: The Cambria Hotel & Suites Chicago Magnificent Mile is almost literally across the street from the Daley Plaza market, though almost any hotel inside the Loop would be in walking distance.
+Hotel Zachary is, again, almost literally across the street from Gallagher Way and Christkindl Wrigleyville, and is part of Marriott’s Tribute Collection.

-Denver’s Authentic Christkindl Market offers a wintery dose of Gemuetlichkeit: fun, festivities and holiday cheer at Skyline Park and 16th Street Mall, complete with food, entertainment, and plenty of “shopportunities.”
+Denver’s Authentic Christkindl Market has won the Denver A-List Award for Best Festival every year it’s been open.
+It’s easy to see why!
+The annual Market offers a wintery dose of Gemuetlichkeit: fun, festivities, and holiday cheer at Skyline Park, complete with food, entertainment, and plenty of “shopportunities.”
 A wide variety of performers, from high school groups to the Denver Philharmonic, will entertain.
-Kids will enjoy Storytime, while the grown-ups explore the market, with gifts and goods from across Europe and Colorado.
-Then there’s the food, with everything from gourmet German dishes to sweets and treats.
+Exploring the market, with gifts and goods from across Europe and Colorado, is a highlight of the season.
+Then there’s the food, with everything from gourmet German dishes to sweets and treats, and even Kinderpunsch, a non-alcoholic Glüwein, for the kids.
 Events throughout the market’s schedule include appearances by St. Nikolaus, the Christkind, and Krampus.

-Location: Skyline Park in the Five Points neighborhood, Denver
+Location: Skyline Park in the Five Points neighborhood, in the 16th Street Mall at Arapahoe Street.

-Nearby Attractions: Southwest Skating Rink at Skyline Park, the Money Museum at the Federal Reserve, Writer Square shopping
+Nearby Attractions: Southwest Skating Rink at Skyline Park, the Money Museum at the Federal Reserve, Writer Square shopping, and Denver’s Oldest & Most Historic Block, Larimer Square

 Closest Hotels: The Four Seasons Hotel Denver and the Westin Denver Downtown are both within a block of the market.

 Leavenworth has been called America’s most Bavarian village, so it makes sense they’d have a traditional Christkindlmarkt, and they’ve been doing it for almost two decades.
 This celebrated Washington tradition includes delicious Bavarian foods, handmade holiday crafts and gifts, family-friendly entertainment, and activities for kids and the whole family.
-In traditional style, the Leavenworth Christkindlmarkt marks the beginning of the holidays.
+In traditional style, the Leavenworth Christkindlmarkt takes place over Thanksgiving Weekend, and marks the beginning of the holidays.
 For the next three weekends of December, Leavenworth celebrates the holidays during the Christmas Lighting Festival, featuring more than half a million lights, and nearly as many events, activities, and festivities all around town.
+The Lighting Ceremony happens at 4:30pm each Saturday and Sunday between Thanksgiving and Christmas, followed by holiday concerts, sleigh and dogsled rides, and plenty more!

-2017 Dates: Christkindlmarkt: Thanksgiving Weekend, 24 to 26 November; The Christmas Lighting Festival: Weekends December 1st through 17th
+2019 Dates: Christkindlmarkt: Thanksgiving Weekend, November 29th to December 1st; The Christmas Lighting Festival: Weekends December 6th through 22nd (though lights remain up and lit through Valentine’s Day).

-Nearby Attractions: Leavenworth Ski Hill, Stevens Pass Ski Area
+Nearby Attractions: Leavenworth Ski Hill, Stevens Pass Ski Area, and the Leavenworth Nutcracker Museum

 Closest Hotels: The Bavarian Lodge, and Bavarian Ritz Hotel are right on Front Street and are among the most popular in town.